Sam Sussman

 Sam Sussman is an American writer.
-His debut novel, Boy From the North Country, is based on his Harper’s Magazine memoir, “The Silent Type: On (Possibly) Being Bob Dylan’s Son".
-The novel was reviewed in Kirkus as “the most beautiful and moving mother-son story in recent memory.”
+He is best known for his debut novel, Boy From the North Country, which was a finalist for the National Jewish Book Awards in Fiction and Debut Fiction. as well as the best debut novel of Fall 2025 by Oprah Daily.

-Early life
+Early life and education

-Sussman grew up with his mother on fourteen acres in the woods in the Hudson Valley.
-His mother, Fran Sussman, was a holistic health practitioner, educator, and writer.^{ }Sussman has said that literature was “a love language between my mother and me.”
+Sussman was born in 1991, and grew up in Goshen, New York.Sussman has said that literature was "a love language between my mother and me."

-Education

-Sussman studied one year at SUNY Binghamton and one year at Christ Church, Oxford, before transferring to Swarthmore College.
-He returned to Oxford to complete an M.Phil, writing a dissertation on Rousseau.
+Sussman studied one year at SUNY Binghamton and one year at Christ Church, Oxford, before transferring to Swarthmore College, from which he earned a Bachelor of Arts.
+He later attended Oxford University, from which he earned a Master of Philosophy in international studies.
 While at Oxford, Sussman was an active member of the Oxford Union.

+Career

-Sussman has lived in Berlin and Jerusalem and taught writing and literature seminars in England, India, Peru, and Chile.
+Sussman has taught writing and literature seminars in England, India, Peru, and Chile.
 While living in England, Sussman won the BAFTA New Writing Award for original screenplay.
-Sussman is a member of PEN America and has participated in the PEN World Voices Festival of International Literature three times.
+He is a member of PEN America and has participated in the PEN World Voices Festival of International Literature three times.

-Boy from the North Country
+Boy from the North Country (2025)

-Boy From the North Country is an autofictional novel based on Sussman’s Harper’s Magazine memoir essay, “The Silent Type: On (Possibly) Being Bob Dylan’s Son."
+Boy From the North Country is an autofictional novel based on Sussman's Harper's Magazine memoir essay, "The Silent Type: On (Possibly) Being Bob Dylan's Son."
+The novel was published September 16, 2025, by Penguin Press.
+The novel was well received by critics, including starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.

-Kirkus called the novel “the most beautiful and moving mother-son story in recent memory.”

-Tony Kushner called the novel, “A penetratingly observed exploration of loss and grief, healing and mortality, theology, philosophy, and above all, art—of art as origin and salvation, art as community, seduction, fame, power, holiness.
-Its language is unguardedly personal, at times uncomfortably intimate, accumulating over and over into moments of stunning poetic force, revelatory insight, heartbreak and wisdom.”